The synthetic instrument: From sparse association to sparse causation: Simulation studies

-\item [4.] \citep[Null,][]{miao2023identifying}: For the low-dimensional settings, we implement \cite{miao2023identifying}'s method using the code available from \url{https://www.tandfonline.com/doi/suppl/10.1080/01621459.2021.2023551}.
-For the high-dimensional settings, their method cannot be applied directly because $\xi$ in their method cannot be solved by ordinary least squares.
-Therefore, we replace ordinary least squares with the lasso, where the tuning parameter is selected by 10-fold cross-validation. \item [5.](IV-Lasso): Motivated by a reviewer's comment, we consider the following ``IV-Lasso'' estimator.
-In the first step, we use Lasso to select active predictors and define \(\widehat{\mathcal{A}} = \{j: \widetilde{\beta}_j \neq 0\}\), where \(\widetilde{\beta}\) is the Lasso estimator described above.
-In the next step, we use \(\widehat{SIV}\) as instrumental variables to estimate the treatment effects of \( X_{\widehat{\mathcal{A}}} \) on \(Y\) using the \textit{ivreg} package, denoted as \(\widehat{\beta}^{\;\text{IV-Lasso}}_{\widehat{\mathcal{A}}}\), and set \(\widehat{\beta}^{\;\text{IV-Lasso}}_{\widehat{\mathcal{A}}^c} = 0\).
+\item[4.] \citep[Null,][]{miao2023identifying}: For the low-dimensional settings, we implement \cite{miao2023identifying}'s method using the code available from \url{https://www.tandfonline.com/doi/suppl/10.1080/01621459.2021.2023551}.
+For the high-dimensional settings, their method cannot be applied directly because $\xi$ in their procedure cannot be solved by ordinary least squares.
+Therefore, we replace ordinary least squares with the Lasso, with the tuning parameter selected by 10-fold cross-validation.